upkie/upkie/docs/dev-notes.md

 ## From newbie to sourcie

-While newcomers are expected to install the ``upkie`` package from conda-forge or PyPI, as you get acquainted with the robot and start developing your own features you will probably want to start compiling from source.
-Here is a short guide
+While newcomers will likely use the simulation script and the ``upkie`` Python package, as you get acquainted with the robot and develop your own agents (NB: by forking [upkie/new\_agent](https://github.com/upkie/new_agent)), you may want to contribute some features back to the upstream repository.
+Here is a short guide on compiling from source to do that.

 ### Simulation